-The Dynamic Learning Maps[®] (DLM[®]) alternate assessment is designed to help plan and track a student's learning throughout the year.
+The Dynamic Learning Maps® (DLM®) alternate assessment is designed to help plan and track a student's learning throughout the year.
 The assessment occurs in two windows: the fall and spring.

 English language arts (ELA) and mathematics assessments are required during both the fall and spring windows.
 Test administrators should embed each ELA and mathematics testlet within instruction.
-In this way, assessment informs teaching and benefits students.
+In this way, assessment informs instruction and benefits students.
 The results from the ELA and mathematics testlets taken by a student during both the fall and spring windows contribute to a student's end-of-year Individual Student Score Report.

-Table 10, Table 11, and Table 12 provide an at-a-glance overview of the requirements by subject and by window.
+Table 9, Table 10, and Table 11 provide an at-a-glance overview of the requirements by subject and by window.